Sarah-okolo/FEM-ip-address-tracker/README.md

 ### The challenge

 Your challenge is to build out this IP Address Tracker app and get it looking as close to the design as possible.
-To get the IP Address locations, you'll be using the [IP Geolocation API by IPify](https://geo.ipify.org/).
-To generate the map, we recommend using [LeafletJS](https://leafletjs.com/).

 Users should be able to: